Babar Azam: 2019 Cricket World Cup

 In April 2019, he was named in Pakistan's squad for the 2019 Cricket World Cup.
 The International Cricket Council (ICC) named him as one of the five exciting talents making their Cricket World Cup debut.
 In May 2019, he was also signed by Somerset as their overseas player for the 2019 t20 Blast.

 Just before the World Cup, Pakistan played against England in one-off T20I and 5-match ODI series to prepare for the tournament.
 In the T20I fixture he scored 65 from 42 balls before getting run-out.
 In the 5-match ODI series, he ended up as the joint leading runs-scorer, scoring 277 runs including a century and two half-centuries, going into the World Cup with runs under his belt.
 On 26 June 2019, in the match against New Zealand, Azam became the fastest batsman for Pakistan, in terms of innings, to score 3,000 runs in ODIs (68).
 In the same match, he also scored his 10th century in ODIs, finishing 101 not out, with Pakistan winning by 6 wickets.
 With this century, he also became the first middle-order batsman from Pakistan to hit a century in a World Cup match after 32 years.
-A week later, in the match against Bangladesh, Babar broke Javed Miandad's record of the most runs by a Pakistani batsman in a single edition of the World Cup, scoring 474 runs in 8 innings.
+A week later, in the match against Bangladesh, Azam broke Javed Miandad's record of the most runs by a Pakistani batsman in a single edition of the World Cup, scoring 474 runs in 8 innings.